All the Way... A Decade of Song & Video: Content

+Commercial performance

 All the Way...
-A Decade of Song & Video spent 47 weeks on the Top Music Video Chart in the United States, peaking at number 15.
-It was certified Platinum for selling 100,000 copies.
-But it is undercertified, because according to Nielsen SoundScan it has sold over 300,000 copies till May 2010, and should be 3× Platinum.
-All the Way...
-A Decade of Song & Video reached number 3 on the Australian Music DVD Chart and was certified 8× Platinum (120,000).
-It was also certified Platinum in the UK (50,000).
+A Decade of Song & Video spent 47 weeks on the Top Music Video chart in the United States, peaking at number 15.
+It was certified platinum by the RIAA for shipments of 100,000 copies.
+According to Nielsen SoundScan, the release had sold more than 300,000 copies in the United States by May 2010, making it eligible for triple platinum certification.
+The video also reached number three on the Australian Music DVD chart and was certified eight times platinum, with sales of 120,000 units.
+In the United Kingdom, it received a platinum certification after surpassing 50,000 copies.

-An extended version of All the Way… A Decade of Song & Video including six new videos was released as a part of the Ultimate Box in 2008 in Japan.